 An Evening With the Animals

-Perhaps you’re staying in one of the lodges in the southern region of the park, maybe you’re just not an early bird, or your alarm didn’t go off in the morning (it happens!).
-An Evening Wildlife Encounter might be a good bet for you.
-These tours, which depart from Mammoth and Canyon late in the afternoon, are four hours long and are great for catching wildlife on the move during the early evening hours, another peak time of day when animals tend to be active.
+If you’re not an early bird, an Evening Wildlife Encounter might be a good bet for you.
+These tours, which depart from Mammoth Hot Springs Hotel and Canyon Lodge late in the afternoon, are four hours long and are great for catching wildlife on the move during the early evening hours, another peak time of day when animals tend to be active.

 Spend a day – EXPLORING YELLOWSTONE LAKE

 You’ve had a chance to discover Yellowstone on land.
 Today, it’s time to check out the wet and wild side of the park!
 The largest body of water in the park is Yellowstone Lake, which offers fantastic fishing, sailing, and recreation opportunities.
-Located in the southern half of the park, it’s easily accessed from Canyon Village and Old Faithful, but it’s also worth making the trek from northern accommodations like Mammoth and Roosevelt, too.
+Located in the southern half of the park, it’s easily accessed from Canyon Village, Grant Village, Fishing Bridge, and Old Faithful village, but it’s also worth making the trek from northern accommodations like Mammoth and Roosevelt, too.

 A Scenicruise tour is a perfect introduction to Yellowstone Lake.
 This one-hour guided boat tour departs from Bridge Bay Marina and sails around Stevenson Island.
 Passengers will catch a glimpse of the remains of the SS E.C.
-Waters, an ill-fated steamship from the early 1900s, and hear the story of the ship’s very colorful captain and untimely demise.
+Waters, an ill-fated steamship from the early 1900s, and hear the story of the ship’s very colorful captain and his untimely demise.
 You may spot eagles, ospreys, and other waterfowl – maybe even an elk or a bison!

 Reel In a Big One